-Full Council meetingsCommittee meetingsSub-committee meetings
+Full Council meetings Committee meetings

-- A Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - Following the introduction of new legislation, (The Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020) which took effect on 4th April 2020, Parish Council meetings may be held virtually.
-This legislation may remain in place until 7 May 2021 - c The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - d The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice OR [The minimum three clear days' public notice of a meeting does not include the day on which the notice was issued or the day of the meeting]. - e Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
-The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - f Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda.
+- Sub-committee meetings - Meetings shall not take place in premises which at the time of the а meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - The minimum three clear days for notice of a meeting does not include b the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - The minimum three clear days' public notice for a meeting does not С include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice. - Meetings shall be open to the public unless their presence is prejudicial d - to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
+The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - Members of the public may make representations, answer questions and give е evidence at a meeting which they are entitled to attend in respect of the business on the agenda.